 In connection with purchasing loan participations, the Fund generally will have no right to enforce compliance by the borrower with the terms of the loan agreement relating to the loan, nor any rights of set-off against the borrower, and the Fund may not directly benefit from any collateral supporting the loan in which it has purchased the loan participation.
-As a result, the Fund may be subject to the credit risk of both the borrower and the lender that is selling the participation.
+As a result, the Fund will be subject to the credit risk of both the borrower and the lender that is selling the participation.
 In the event of the insolvency of the lender selling a participation, the Fund may be treated as a general creditor of the lender and may not benefit from any set-off between the lender and the borrower.
 Certain loan participations may be structured in a manner designed to prevent purchasers of participations from being subject to the credit risk of the lender, but even under such a structure, in the event of the lender's insolvency, the lender's servicing of the participation may be delayed and the assignability of the participation impaired.

-The Fund may have difficulty disposing of loans and loan participations because to do so it will have to assign or sell such securities to a third party.
-Because there is no liquid market for many such securities, the Fund anticipates that such securities could be sold only to a limited number of institutional investors.
-The lack of a liquid secondary market may have an adverse impact on the value of such securities and the Fund's ability to dispose of particular loans and loan participations when that would be desirable, including in response to a specific economic event such as a deterioration in the creditworthiness of the borrower.
+The Fund may have difficulty disposing of loans and loan participations.
+Because there is no liquid market for many such investments, the Fund anticipates that such investments could be sold only to a limited number of institutional investors.
+The lack of a liquid secondary market may have an adverse impact on the value of such investments and the Fund's ability to dispose of particular loans and loan participations when that would be desirable, including in response to a specific economic event such as a deterioration in the creditworthiness of the borrower.
 The lack of a liquid secondary market for loans and loan participations also may make it more difficult for the Fund to assign a value to these securities for purposes of valuing the Fund's portfolio.